By Diane Spicer

 If you're not a hiker (which makes me wonder why you're visiting this site, but thank you anyway!), these make a fantastic gift for the hikers in your life.

-They will keep icy trails more enjoyable.
+They will make icy trails more enjoyable.
+Not to mention safer.

 When you're fairly certain that you'll face snow, ice, or both on your next winter hike, do yourself a big favor and bring along some good traction for your hiking boots.

 Heck, even if you have no idea what the trail will be like, bring along a pair of these hiking traction devices.
+It would be a shame to have to turn around at the first sign of ice on the trail, wouldn't it?

 They're lightweight and easy to stash in an outside pocket of your pack.